 But that girl using a wheelchair says “gimp” or “crip”.

-You are not a “person with deafness”, you are a “deaf person” but Moxie is not a “Down syndrome child”; she’s a “person with Down syndrome.”
+You are not a “person with deafness”, you are a “deaf person” but my daughter Moxie is not a “Down syndrome child”; she’s a “person with Down syndrome.”

 It’s person first language…until it’s identify-first.